globaldothealth/adtl/docs/autoparser/examples/cli_example.md

 ```bash
 autoparser create-dict data language [-d] [-k api_key] [-l llm_choice] [-c config_file] [-o output_name]
 ```
-so for the `animal_data.csv` data we will run this command to generate a data dictionary with descriptions
+where the `-d` flag is used to request the LLM-generated descriptions.
+For the `animal_data.csv` data we will run this command to generate a data dictionary with descriptions

 ```bash